CosmWasm/docs-deprecated/docs/intro/addresses.md

 sidebar_label: Names and Addresses
 ---

 Blockchains (almost?) all use addresses to identify external actors via a hash of a public key, and many newer ones extended this to identify on-chain "smart contracts" with unique addresses as well.
-On chain, addresses are represented by a use a concise, immutable binary format, typically 20 o 32 bytes long, often derived from a hashing function.
+On chain, addresses are represented by a use a concise, immutable binary format, typically 20 or 32 bytes long, often derived from a hashing function.
 However, there are many human-readable representations of these binary addresses, which are shown to clients.
 For example, [Bech32](https://en.bitcoin.it/wiki/Bech32) `bc1qc7slrfxkknqcq2jevvvkdgvrt8080852dfjewde450xdlk4ugp7szw5tk9`, hex `0x8617E340B3D01FA5F11F306F4090FD50E238070D` or [checksumned hex](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) `0x5aAeb6053F3E94C9b9A09f33669435E7Ef1BeAed`, and even [large integers](https://research.kudelskisecurity.com/2018/01/16/blockchains-how-to-steal-millions-in-264-operations/) `3040783849904107057L`.

 ## Human Addresses